app-zap/amazon-wish-lister/README.md

 * Comments on item (set by you)
 * Picture of item

+The Scraper is tested with wish lists from amazon.com :us: and amazon.de :de:.

 ## How to use

 I recommend to include it via composer. e.g.: